-The Ettrick and Yarrow Community Development Company have led the community purchase of the farm buildings and site of 2.06 hectares from Buccleuch Estates.
-They plan to transform the old Kirkhope Farm steading into 5 affordable houses and 7 workshop units, provide some communal garden space and let out the small adjacent paddock.
+EYCDC led the community purchase of the former farm buildings and site of 2.06 hectares from Buccleuch Estates and in late 2022 the development was successfully completed.
+The old Kirkhope Farm steading has been totally transformed into 5 affordable houses and 7 energy efficient workshop units.

 The community group were granted £285,000 from the Scottish Land Fund towards the steading purchase and some start-up costs for the first year.
 After some Covid-19 related hold ups, the group become the proud owners on Wednesday 3rd June.

 Project manager for the community company, Vicky Davidson, said,

 “Taking ownership is a huge milestone for us and something we’ve been working towards for several years.
 We want to thank Buccleuch Estates for giving us the first option on the site and then for their patience while we raised the funds.
 We also want to thank the Scottish Land Fund not just for the funding but also for their support and advice at every step of the way.”

 Local resident and former EYCDC director Sandy Cumming added,